TamNas1/temp/README.md

 [Link to our application](https://assistedapp.herokuapp.com/)

+### Statistics

+**There have been significant improvements in the educational levels of Arabs, but the gaps between Arabs and Jews are still large.**

+###### Dropping Out of High School
+Dropout rates among Arab students continue to be above the rates of Jewish students.
+In 2016, by age 17, 19.95% of Arab students had dropped out of school versus 4% of Jewish students.
+This makes them ineligible for most vocational training programs, and reduces their employment prospects considerably.

+###### Not Finishing Highschool With Scores

+More than 47% of the arab students in Israel finished highschools without finishing all the bagrut exams and successing in them ( getting a score above 55 )

 ### Minimum viable product (MVP) ?

 * Our main target market for now are the arab highschools in Israel.